Open NowNon-Profit

 Who Can Apply

-- Must be a Queensland Aboriginal or Torres Strait Island Council - Must have current Public Library and First 5 Forever service level agreements - Must be compliant with all aspects of the service level agreements - Must be up to date with project acquittals and annual reporting
+• Be a Queensland Aboriginal or Torres Strait Island Council • Have current Public Library and First 5 Forever service level agreements in place • Be compliant with all aspects of the service level agreements • Be up to date with submissions of grant funded project acquittals and annual reporting

 Applicants must be a Queensland Aboriginal or Torres Strait Island Council, have current Public Library and First 5 Forever service level agreements in place, be compliant with all aspects of those service level agreements, and be up to date with submissions of grant funded project acquittals and annual reporting.